 - Address: 50240 Martz Road, Belleville

 With 20 acres of pumpkins in varying colors and shapes, there’s plenty to choose from at DeBuck’s.
 Admission includes a hayride to the pumpkin patch, plus access to the corn mazes and family fun areas.
 This year, they offer a “Pumpkin Town,” which will be a great backdrop for photos.

 Take pictures in the pumpkin patch and go home with your own to carve.

 - Address: 1479 Ranch Road, Holly

 Bring the whole family (leashed dogs included).
-There’s also a pumpkin patch, cider, donuts, hay rides and corn maze.
-The Corn Maze will be open in early September.
+There’s also a pumpkin patch, cider, doughnuts, hayrides and corn maze.
+The Corn Maze opens in early September.

 - Address: 6350 37 Mile Road, Romeo

 Pick up a pumpkin in this great spot to spend a day.
 Also pick apples and drink fresh cider from the working mill.

 - Address: 8366 Island Lake Road, Dexter